 This homemade ‘granola blend’ features my Nonna’s nutmeg flavored candied walnuts; as well as dried apples, almonds, apricots and cranberries.
 A treat filled bicycle basket sure makes a day exploring fun for all!

 Monterey Bay is the perfect environment for long healthy bike rides.
 Have you tried the new technology regarding electric bikes?
 These are a game changer!
 The electric bikes allows all ages and all skill levels to enjoy a scenic bike ride.
 Fill a thermos with fresh strawberry lemonade and take a container of homemade granola.
 In Book One of the Huckleberry Hill Adventure Series, The Wild Buck, the strawberry lemonade is a favorite beverage for book characters Molly and Fern!

-I hope to see you October 7-10, 2021 to celebrate the return of The Sea Otter Classic at Monterey Bay.
+I hope to see you April 7-10, 2022 to celebrate The Sea Otter Classic at Monterey Bay.
 Information can be found at the Sea Otter Classic site.

 At Huckleberry Hill, we developed a ‘Sea Otter Classic’ version of this deliciously addictive granola blend (inspired by my Nonna’s candied walnuts).